RustMagazine/rustmagazine/content/issue-2/optimize-binary-search.md

 ## Branch

 Before delving into branch prediction, it's important to understand what a `branch` is.
-At the high-level programming language, branches are statements such as `if/else/else` if, `goto`, or `switch/match`.
+At the high-level programming language, branches are statements such as `if/else/else if`, `goto`, or `switch/match`.
 However, these statements are ultimately converted into `jump` instructions in assembly code.
 In x86 assembly, `jump` instructions start with `j` and include:

 | instruction | effect                                                           |
 | ----------- | ---------------------------------------------------------------- |